dkessner/APCS_2022-23/APCS/setup/installation_windows.md

 choco install openjdk
 ```

-Check that everything is installed properly: each of these commands should
+Check that everything is installed properly.
+These commands will report the
-report version 16.x.
+Java version.

 ```
 java -version